netspective-labs/sql-aide/lib/flow/README.md

 ## Flow Class Status

 - [x] Each flow is a TypeScript class
-  - [ ] Flow classes do not not require any base classes or inheritence (though does support inheritable workflows).
+  - [x] Flow classes do not not require any base classes or inheritence (though does support inheritable workflows).
   - [ ] Flow classes can be unit tested independently of the Flow framework
 - [x] Each flow step is a synchronous or asynchronous class method.
 - [x] Each flow step may have one or more decorators that can specify aspects.
-- [ ] Each flow can have one or more initialization methods declared by decorators; initialization can also occur in flow class constructor but since constructors cannot be asynchronous you can use decorated async methods when required
+- [x] Each flow can have one or more initialization methods declared by decorators; initialization can also occur in flow class constructor but since constructors cannot be asynchronous you can use decorated async methods when required
+- [ ] Flow instance property decorators can inject values from Engine
-  - [ ] ??Flow initialization can inject database connections and store them as instance properties
+  - [ ] Flow initialization can inject database connections (with pooling) and store them as instance properties
-  - [ ] ??Flow initialization can inject files or content being watched
+  - [ ] Flow initialization can inject files or content being watched
 - [x] Each flow step class method is called in linear order unless it has a dependency decorator.
 If there are any dependencies the flow will become a DAG that is toplogically sorted and executed.
+- [ ] Each flow step can optionally inject arguments into function call
-- [ ] Each flow step can optionally inject database connections as a parameter
+  - [ ] Each flow step can optionally inject database connections (with pooling) as a parameter
   - [ ] Each flow step can optionally inject files or content being watched
 - [x] Each flow step has a common set of arguments
   - [x] The current flow state and step context is the first argument.
   - [x] The previous step's result (either an Error or its `return` statement